-- 1. Blow the waterborne fluid hose out with air and flush with flushing fluid to remove contaminants. - 2.
-Connect the Graco waterborne fluid hose to the gun as described in the spray gun manual.
-See the spray gun manual for hose information and dimensions. - 3.
+- Blow the waterborne fluid hose out with air and flush with flushing fluid to remove contaminants. - Connect the Graco waterborne fluid hose to the gun as described in the spray gun manual.
+See the spray gun manual for hose information and dimensions. - Connect the fluid hose to the fluid pressure regulator inside the isolation cabinet.
 Before entering the cabinet: - a.
-Follow the Fluid Voltage Discharge and Grounding Procedure, page 29. - b.
-Follow the Pressure Relief Procedure, page 30. - c.
-Open the cabinet.
-Slide the electrostatic shield (82) up to remove, and then slide the electrostatic shield (12) to the left to remove. - 4.
-Loosen the strain relief nut at the hose inlet end (101c). - 5.
-Slide the other end of the hose through the hole in the side of the isolated enclosure (CA).
-Connect the swivel (101h) to the fluid outlet of the pump. - 6.
-Secure the hose to the side of the enclosure with the bracket (101j).
-A bolt (S) assembles through the hole in the bracket and screws into the side of the enclosure.
-Set screw (101m) can be loosened to rotate the bracket if needed.
+Follow the Fluid Voltage Discharge and Grounding Procedure, page 29. - Follow the Pressure Relief Procedure, page 30. - c.
+Open the cabinet and slide the electrostatic shield (12) up to remove. - 4.
+Remove the fluid outlet strain relief ferrule (38) from the strain relief housing.